Van Doren's Landing Park

 Cultural Elements

-The redesign includes cultural elements developed in collaboration with the Muckleshoot Indian Tribe, such as First Foods cooking stations, fishing eddies, and cultural teaching areas.
+One of the thoughtful aspects of the park's redesign is the inclusion of cultural elements developed with the Muckleshoot Indian Tribe.
+You'll find First Foods cooking stations, fishing eddies, and cultural teaching areas that honor and share indigenous heritage.

 Environmental Conservation